3scale-labs/ostia/README.md

 oc create -f ostia-operator/deploy/crd.yaml
 ```

-* Add cluster-admin perms to the ostia default user, so operator can watch events in all the namespaces:
+* Add cluster-admin perms to the ostia default user, so it can watch events on all namespaces:

 ```
 oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:ostia:default